chronicle/api-samples-python/README.md

 ## Usage

-You can run the samples on the command-line, assuming the current working directory is the root directory of this repository (i.e. the directory which contains this `README.md` file):
+You can run samples on the command-line, assuming the current working directory is the root directory of this repository (i.e. the directory which contains this `README.md` file):

 ### Detect API